 Probiotics are one of the hottest topics in the health industry, and for good reason.
-Probiotics are now widely considered a staple for any daily regimen.
+Probiotics are widely considered a staple for any daily regimen.
 These friendly bacteria work overtime for your health, offering support for digestive health, immune health, neurological health and emotional wellness.
-As researchers continue to study probiotics, they uncover additional benefits to a healthy, balanced gut flora.
+But what exactly are probiotics, and how do they help you?

 What Are Probiotics?

-●“Probiotics” is an umbrella term for beneficial bacteria, but each strain are studied separately and some of their own unique benefits.
+- “Probiotics” is an umbrella term for beneficial bacteria, but each strain is studied separately and offers unique benefits.

-●Probiotics are measured in CFUs, or colony-forming units.
-It’s an estimate of the number of viable (live) bacterial cells.
+- Probiotics are measured in CFUs, or colony-forming units, which is an estimate of the number of viable (live) bacterial cells.

 Probiotic Benefits: It Begins in the Gut

-Did you realize that over 60% of your immune system is located in your digestive system?
-That brings a whole new meaning to “you are what you eat!”
+Did you realize that nearly 70% of your immune system is located in your digestive system?3 That brings a whole new meaning to “you are what you eat!”
 Actually, almost all of your bodily systems rely on balanced gut health to function at their best.

-Unfortunately, many aspects of a modern life can deplete your gut microbiome.
-Stress, pollution, processed foods, lack of nutrients and other factors can unbalance the beneficial bacteria in the gut.
-Supplementing with probiotics to continually replenish good bacteria can help you support optimal immune system function and maintain ongoing wellness.
+Unfortunately, many aspects of modern life may deplete your gut microbiome.
+Stress, pollution, processed foods, lack of nutrients and other factors can unbalance the beneficial bacteria in the gut.4 Supplementing with probiotics to continually replenish good bacteria may help you support optimal immune system function and maintain ongoing wellness.

 What’s the Ideal Gut Bacteria Ratio?

-However, best estimates are that the average healthy bowel is home to 100 trillion microorganisms, including more than 500 different species.
+However, best estimates are that the average healthy bowel is home to 100 trillion microorganisms, including more than 1000 different species.4,5

 Probiotics Beyond Gut Health

-Gut health has been in the spotlight, but there are other parts of the body where friendly bacteria thrive.
+Gut health is in the spotlight, but there are other parts of the body where friendly bacteria thrive.
 Some friendly bacteria only live in your mouth and help promote oral health!
-These friendly bacteria protect against the proliferation of other bacteria that can cause bad breath.
+These friendly oral bacteria help balance other bacteria that may cause bad breath.6

 Probiotics are also important for females.
-The lactobacilli strains in particular have been studied for their role in supporting and maintaining vaginal and urinary tract health.
+The lactobacilli strains, in particular, have been studied for their role in supporting and maintaining vaginal and urinary tract health.
 These strains may protect the urogenital tract by excreting biosurfactants that help keep vaginal tissues clean and healthy.
+7

 Food Sources of Probiotics

 You probably already associate probiotics with yogurt.
-As a fermented dairy product, yogurt is a natural source of friendly bacteria, but only if the label specifies that it contains “live, active cultures.”
+As a fermented dairy product, your favorite yogurt may be a natural source of friendly bacteria, but only if the label specifies that it contains “live, active cultures.”

 Probiotic Supplements & Probiotic Foods